yuanyuan2000/btc_bot/README.md

 # README.md

-## To start development:
+## Files Introduction:
+1. `Asset.py`: file contains the 'Asset' class, which keeps track of an individual's finance throughout trading.
+2. `get_data.py`: file contains the 'get_data' function, which is used to get the bitcoin ohlcv data in 720 days.
+3. `env.yml`: file contains the conda environment information.
+4. `EMA_SMA (baseline).ipynb` file contains the **baseline strategy**, and `RSI (genetic algorithm).ipynb` file contains our **proposed strategy**.
+5. The generated figures will be written into the `figure` folder.

+## Steps for reproduction of the results:
-1. Clone this repository to your computer
+1. Clone this repository to your computer by `git clone <repository url>`
-2. Open the cloned folder in VS Code
-3. Open Terminal in VS Code (Terminal > New Terminal)
-4. Switch to the develop branch in Terminal `git checkout develop` (Or switch the branch in the bottom left corner of VS Code)
+2. Switch to the main branch by `git checkout main`
+3. Open the folder in **VS Code** or **jupyter notebook**
+4. If you have installed the `ta` and `cxtt` packages, you can skip the step 5 and 6.
+Otherwise, please follow the step 5 and 6 to create a new conda environment.
 5. Create a new conda environment and activate it in your local machine by `conda env create -f env.yml` and `conda activate btcbot`
 6. Setting the VS Code to use the conda environment you just created (**Ctrl + Shift + P > Python: Select Interpreter > btcbot**)
-7. Run the code in **main.ipynb**
+7. Run the code in the `EMA_SMA (baseline).ipynb` and `RSI (genetic algorithm).ipynb` files to reproduce the results.
+(You can run the code by clicking the `Run Cell` button in the top right corner of each cell, or use `Shift + Enter` to run the code in each cell)

 ## Update some packages during development: